ibm-cloud-docs/containers/cs_planning.md

 <dt>Docker logs</dt>
 <dd>You can leverage the built-in Docker logging capabilities to review activities on the standard STDOUT and STDERR output streams.
 For more information, see [Viewing container logs for a container that runs in a Kubernetes cluster](/docs/services/CloudLogAnalysis/containers/logging_containers_other_logs.html#logging_containers_collect_data).</dd>
 <dt>{{site.data.keyword.monitoringlong_notm}}</dt>
 <dd>For standard clusters, metrics are located in the {{site.data.keyword.Bluemix_notm}} space that was logged in to when the Kubernetes cluster was created.
 Container metrics are collected automatically for all containers that are deployed in a cluster.
 These metrics are sent and are made available through Grafana.
-For more information on metrics, see [Monitoring for the {{site.data.keyword.containershort_notm}}](/docs/services/cloud-monitoring/containers/analyzing_metrics_bmx_ui.html#analyzing_metrics_bmx_ui).<p>To access the Grafana dashboard, go to one of the following URLs and select the {{site.data.keyword.Bluemix_notm}} organization and space where you created the cluster.<ul><li>US-South: https://metrics.ng.bluemix.net</li><li>UK-South: https://metrics.eu-gb.bluemix.net</li><li>EU-Central: https://metrics.eu-de.bluemix.net</li></ul></p></dd>
+For more information on metrics, see [Monitoring for the {{site.data.keyword.containershort_notm}}](/docs/services/cloud-monitoring/containers/analyzing_metrics_bmx_ui.html#analyzing_metrics_bmx_ui).<p>To access the Grafana dashboard, go to one of the following URLs and select the {{site.data.keyword.Bluemix_notm}} organization and space where you created the cluster.<ul><li>US-South and US-East: https://metrics.ng.bluemix.net</li><li>UK-South: https://metrics.eu-gb.bluemix.net</li><li>EU-Central: https://metrics.eu-de.bluemix.net</li></ul></p></dd>
 <dt>{{site.data.keyword.loganalysislong_notm}}</dt>
 <dd>For standard clusters, logs are located in the {{site.data.keyword.Bluemix_notm}} space that was logged in to when the Kubernetes cluster was created.
 Container logs are monitored and forwarded outside of the container.
 You can access logs for a container by using the Kibana dashboard.
-For more information on logging, see [Logging for the {{site.data.keyword.containershort_notm}}](/docs/services/CloudLogAnalysis/containers/logging_containers_ov.html#logging_containers_ov).<p>To access the Kibana dashboard, go to one of the following URLs and select the {{site.data.keyword.Bluemix_notm}} organization and space where you created the cluster.<ul><li>US-South: https://logging.ng.bluemix.net</li><li>UK-South: https://logging.eu-gb.bluemix.net</li><li>EU-Central: https://logging.eu-de.bluemix.net</li></ul></p></dd>
+For more information on logging, see [Logging for the {{site.data.keyword.containershort_notm}}](/docs/services/CloudLogAnalysis/containers/logging_containers_ov.html#logging_containers_ov).<p>To access the Kibana dashboard, go to one of the following URLs and select the {{site.data.keyword.Bluemix_notm}} organization and space where you created the cluster.<ul><li>US-South and US-East: https://logging.ng.bluemix.net</li><li>UK-South: https://logging.eu-gb.bluemix.net</li><li>EU-Central: https://logging.eu-de.bluemix.net</li></ul></p></dd>
 </dl>